hades102zues/Peek/README.md

 # Peek
 A Hacker News curator done as an exercise to cement the topics I learnt.
+(This is my very first application!)

 The Home Page displays a news feed of 50 latest posted stories to Hacker News.
 Once logged in, a user can save
 the stories to their account via the "Add" bottom on each story and subsequently view them later.